 Other countries may have a different process for requesting a PCC, so it’s a good idea to make a list of which countries you’ll need a PCC for, along with the fees and processing times.

-Documents Required for PCC
+Documents Required for the Indian Police Clearance Certificate

 The documents you need to submit will vary depending on which country you’re requesting a PCC from and your current residency status.
 In India, your passport will be sufficient to prove your identity if the address on it is your current residential address.
 Otherwise, you’ll have to show proof of your current address in the form of a utility bill or bank statement.